openstack-archive/python-redfish/doc/source/testing.rst

 #.
 Create your development environment following `Developer setup <develsetup.html>`_.
 #.
 Install docker using the `procedure <https://docs.docker.com/engine/installation/>`_.
 #.
 Ensure you can use docker with your current user.
 #.
-Jump into python-redfish directory containing the sources.
+Jump into the python-redfish directory containing the source code.
 #.
 Depending of your distribution, you may have to upgrade setuptools::

     pip install --upgrade setuptools